If you want your future spouse to have a permanent residency in the United States, you will need to: Be a United States Citizen.

 For more than six years I’ve been advising clients ranging from individuals to small business.
 I enjoy practicing Immigration law and helping clients through these complex legal issues with practical advice and clear strategies.
-If you want a free consultation, contact attorney Iris Albizu now.
+If you want a consultation, contact attorney Iris Albizu now.

 How can I help you?

 With affordable and custom legal representation, I advise clients in immigration issues from how to bring a loved one to legally enter and stay in the United States, as to how to help your business to comply with responsibility with the immigration laws.
 My legal service is pro-active and personal, giving to you the confidence of being well represented.
 As married with a foreign national, I understand with sensibility the frustration that sometimes overcome with the overwhelming immigration system.

 FREQUENTLY ASKED QUESTIONS

 A “green card,” issued by U.S. Citizenship and Immigration Services (USCIS), provides proof of lawful permanent resident status, with authorization to live and work anywhere in the United States.
 Most green cards must be renewed every 10 years, but conditional green cards based on marriage or investment must be replaced after the first 2 years.